Jarabulus: Governance

 On 6 September 2016, the Karkamış-based council of Jarabulus that had been constituted 2 years prior, accused Turkey of attempting to replace them with a newly formed council consisting of pro-Turkish Turkmen separatists.
 The Sultan Murad Division denied the accusations and accused the local council of being PYD "collaborators", although it did confirm forming a "council of elders" in the city.
 Harakat Nour al-Din al-Zenki's political leader Yasser Ibrahim al-Yusuf, son of the perpetrator of the Aleppo Artillery School massacre, also said that the city would be governed by a newly formed council.
-The head of the Syrian Interim Government based in Turkey, Jawad Abu Hatab, has met with the Jarabulus local council on the same day.
+The head of the Syrian Interim Government based in Turkey, Jawad Abu Hatab, met with the Jarabulus local council on the same day.

 Security

-On 22 January 2017, 450 members of a police force trained and equipped by Turkey were deployed in Jarabulus.
+On 22 January 2017, a police force of 450 members trained and equipped by Turkey was deployed in Jarabulus.
 The Jarabulus police is headed by defected Syrian Army brigadier general Abdel Razaq Aslan.

 Education

-Following the capture of Jarabulus by the Turkish Armed Forces from the Islamic State, children returned to school, but are learning Turkish as a foreign language instead of French.
+Following the capture of Jarabulus by the Turkish Armed Forces from the Islamic State, children returned to school, learning Turkish as a foreign language instead of French.
 In October 2018, the Gaziantep University opened a vocational school in Jarabulus.